AdaCore/spark2014/docs/ug/appendix.rst

    access-to-subprogram and dynamic binding) and indirect reads/writes to global variables (through access variables).

 #.
+A subset of all Ada conversions between array types is supported:

+   * element types must be exactly the same
+   * matching index types must either be both modular with a base type of the same size, or both non modular

+#.
 A subset of all Ada fixed-point types and fixed-point operations is
    supported: